earthtoabder/Reddit-Image-Scrapper/README.md

 # Reddit Image Scrapper
 Hey!
-This is a bot that download media from a subreddit of your choice.
+This is a bot that downloads media from a subreddit of your choice.